1983–84 Philadelphia Flyers season: Season standings

+Record vs. opponents

 Playoffs

 The Flyers were swept in three games for the second consecutive season, this time by the Washington Capitals.

 After the loss, Flyers President Jay Snider informed Bob McCammon he could no longer continue as head coach.
 As GM, McCammon disagreed a change was needed, so he resigned from both positions altogether on April 25.
 On May 15, Bobby Clarke retired from playing and was named vice president and general manager of the team.